KennethColeDavis/BlackScholesPricingModel/README.md

 This project combines advanced financial modeling, data manipulation using Python libraries such as pandas and numpy, and statistical calculations to bridge data science and quantitative finance.

-The Object-Oriented approach I did can alos be found on my github
+The Object-Oriented approach I did is also under this repository.